 2. Be Mobile-Friendly

 With well over 26,000,000 mobile subscribers in Canada at the end of March, 2012, there’s a very good chance your newsletter will be viewed on a mobile device.
 Recent data from BlueHornet’s Consumer Views of Email Marketing 2013 report indicates that 30.2% of subscribers will unsubscribe if they open a newsletter that doesn’t display properly on their mobile device.
-Most popular eMail marketing software has mobile-friendly templates, including Constant Contact, Aweber, and ConvertKit (for bloggers).
+Most popular eMail marketing software has mobile-friendly templates, including Constant Contact or Aweber.
 If you can’t be mobile friendly, at least offer a text subscription option so you’re not forcing HTML onto mobile subscribers.

 3. Display Option